islavikfx/Samsung-Bootloader-Bypass/README.md

 Or you can flash it in EDL if you want to.

+FRP erase:

-FRP erase: sudo python3 mtk.py e frp OR sudo python3 mtk.py wo 0x1860000 8388608 /dev/zero
+sudo python3 mtk.py e frp

+OR sudo python3 mtk.py wo 0x1860000 8388608 /dev/zero (calculate your offset in memory).
 ![](https://github.com/islavikfx/Samsung-Bootloader-Bypass/blob/main/picth/a325fflash.png?raw=true)

 See edl_logs.log to check correct memory write, but calculate for your ROM manually.